brycewray/astro-site-legacy/src/pages/posts/2021/04/using-eleventys-official-image-plugin.md

 .&nbsp;.&nbsp;. so let's go into that in-between area where I put those comments, above, and create an `image` shortcode (note the lower-case "i”) by adding the code shown below.

 <YellowBox>
-**Update, 2021-04-28**: Due to a problem reported to me by a user of one of my [starter sets](/posts/2021/03/beginners-luck-update/), I swapped out the code that previously was here with code that is based on *synchronous*, rather than *asynchronous*, usage.
-To read more about the difference, see [this section](https://www.11ty.dev/docs/plugins/image/#synchronous-usage) of the Eleventy Image documentation.
-I've also updated those starter sets accordingly.
+<strong>Update, 2021-04-28</strong>: Due to a problem reported to me by a user of one of my <a href="/posts/2021/03/beginners-luck-update/">starter sets</a>, I swapped out the code that previously was here with code that is based on <em>synchronous</em>, rather than <em>asynchronous</em>, usage.
+To read more about the difference, see <a href="https://www.11ty.dev/docs/plugins/image/#synchronous-usage" target="_blank" rel="nofollow">this section</a> of the Eleventy Image documentation.
+I’ve also updated those starter sets accordingly.
 </YellowBox>

 ```js